smallhadroncollider/taskell/roadmap.md

 ## To Do

+- Move between lists with `m` - shows possible lists
+- Sub-lists
 - Left/Right arrow keys in insert mode
-- If column width is more than the screen width then padding and width should be reduced so that it fits (within reason)
 - Add tags/labels with `t`
-- Move between lists with `m` - shows possible lists
 - Add due dates to tasks with `d`
 - URL field - plus config to run specific command when selected (e.g. `open -a Chrome.app #{url}`)
 - Copy and paste?
 - Add custom key support
+- If column width is more than the screen width then padding and width should be reduced so that it fits (within reason)
 - Add Trello import

 ## Done